Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend C-Chicane

-Astonishingly, we notice an apparent independence of the value of $q_3$ with $\ell_2^{\text{eff.}}$, as shown by the red curve in Fig. \ref{fig:cross}.
-This independence can be attributed to the fact that $L_{d2}^{\text{eff.}}$ vanishes during the integration.
-From this perspective, the CSR-cancelation condition $\Delta x_f^{\prime}=0$ can be achieved simply by adjusting the dipoles.
+The integration results indicate that the value of $q_3$ is independent of $\ell_2^{\text{eff.}}$, as shown in the red curves in Fig. \ref{fig:cross}.
+This is not the first time that independence has been achieved, and the previous point-kick analysis also highlighted this situation (see Eq.\eqref{eq:q2}).
+This independence can be attributed to the fact that the expression of $\Delta x_f^{\prime 2}$ in Eqs. \eqref{eq:integrate} does not have $L_{d2}^{\text{eff.}}$ and depends solely on $q_3$ (see Eqs. \eqref{eq:r161}-\eqref{eq:r164}).
+From this perspective, we find that the CSR-induced coordinate deviation $\Delta x_f^{\prime}=0$ can be achieved simply by adjusting the deflection magnitude (or dipole length) of the last two dipoles and the first two with a ratio of $q_3$.

+In the numerical verification above, we find that the deviations of the obtained $(\ell_{2},q_3)$ with respect to the model calculation, can be attributed to the set ratio between $L_{B1}$ and ($L_{tot}-L_{d2}^{\text{real}}$).
+As this ratio decreases, $(\ell_2^{ \text{eff.}},q_3)$ become closer to the theoretical results $(\ell_2^{\text{eff.}*},q_3^*)$, as illustrated in Fig. \ref{fig:cross}.
+Although the point-kick analysis requires some fine-tuning, the differences are minor and can be compensated by parameter adjustments in the actual design process.
+Note that the integration methods and the following particle tracking, can yield more accurate results, however it is almost impossible to attain an analytical solution for the compression progress.